 Breakfast tends to be simple; for instance bread, banana cake, coffee, tea, peanut butter, jam.
 Volunteers are welcome to venture out to some of the delicious local restaurants to try traditional Malay dishes – for instance, Roti Canai is a popular and yummy Malaysian breakfast dish.

 Lunch is usually cooked at the house.
 Feel free to use our weekly shopping supplies to create a tasty meal for yourself.
 Or, if we are going trekking, a yummy packed lunch is prepared by a local restaurant.
 Options include Nasi Lemak, Nasi Sayur, Nasi Ayam, or Roti Telur and Roti Canai for vegetarians.

 Staying in the communal accommodation means everyone has to join in with the cleaning and cooking schedule to keep the accommodation nice and tidy… and filled with yummy food!
 Volunteers take turns to prepare dinner once a week and all pitch in to clear up afterwards.
 Our volunteers come from around the world, so this is a great opportunity to sample cuisine from different countries and eat together.
 For a true taste of Malaysian cooking, we also host a weekly Malay meal; a truly unique experience to learn more about the Malaysian culture.

 Lastly, interns and volunteers will be able to go to the local night market once or twice a week to sample more local delicacies.
 Night markets are an essential part of the Malaysian food culture and thus part of understanding what Malaysia is all about.

-We recently moved into a new house in Kampung Merapoh, have a look at our new place and come and join us in the forest!
+We recently moved into our new house in Kampung Merapoh, have a look and come and join us in the forest!